 - Make sure the gate is kept locked at all times when nobody is around.

-- Lastly, if at all possible equip the gate with an alarm.
+- If at all possible, equip the gate with an alarm.

 *For the best information on pool fencing, chick your local by-law office for requirements and permits.

-Summer is the time to get outside and enjoy your yard and your family!
-If you follow some simple pool safety tips your summer should be filled with sun, fun and laughter.
+Summer is the time to get outside and enjoy the backyard with your friends and family!
+Taking the time to follow these simple pool safety tips will help ensure your summer is filled with sun, fun and laughter.
 From Cayuga Mutual’s family to yours, have a great time!